marcusgaspar/IoTDemos/IoTHubAndAzureMaps/README.md

-# IoTHub and Azure Maps Demos
+# IoT Hub and Azure Maps Demo

 ## Overview
 This Demo uses the web application of the Workplace Health and Safety Demo to show in Azure Maps the device location from a IoTHub Device telemety.